Mario Mercado: Playing for Colombia 2018–present

 At the 2019 Pan American Games in Lima, Peru, Mercado was part of the silver medal Colombian Men's Team in the Men's Team event, which was Colombia's first racquetball silver medal at the Pan Am Games.
-They beat the Canada in the quarterfinals, 2-0, then defeated Mexico in the semi-finals, 2-1, before falling to Bolivia in three matches in the final, 2-1.
+They beat the Canada in the quarterfinals, 2–0, then defeated Mexico in the semi-finals, 2–1, before falling to Bolivia in three matches in the final, 2–1.
 In the final, Mercado defeated Carlos Keller but they lost in doubles and team-mate Sebastian Franco lost to Conrrado Moscoso.

-Mercado also played Men's Singles in Lima, earning a bronze medal, as he reached the semi-finals with a win over American Jake Bredenbeck in the quarterfinals, 15-8, 8-15, 11-8, but in the semis, he lost to Mexican Alvaro Beltran, 15-7, 15-5.
+Mercado also played Men's Singles in Lima, earning a bronze medal, as he reached the semi-finals with a win over American Jake Bredenbeck in the quarterfinals, 15–8, 8–15, 11–8, but in the semis, he lost to Mexican Álvaro Beltrán, 15–7, 15–5.

-In the 2019-20 season, Mercado reached his 2nd final at the 22nd Annual Lou Bradley Memorial Pro-Am in Sun Prairie, Wisconsin.
-He reached the final with a win over Alejandro Landa, 15-14, 15-11, in the semi-finals, but Kane Waselenchuk defeated Mercado in the final, 15-2, 15-3.
+In the 2019–20 season, Mercado reached his 2nd final at the 22nd Annual Lou Bradley Memorial Pro-Am in Sun Prairie, Wisconsin.
+He reached the final with a win over Alejandro Landa, 15–14, 15–11, in the semi-finals, but Kane Waselenchuk defeated Mercado in the final, 15–2, 15–3.
 Yet, Mercado only made it past the Round of 16 three times that season with the other two being quarterfinal losses, and that led to a 13th ranking at season's end, which was the first time he was ranked outside the top 10 while playing the IRT full time.

 Mercado won his 1st IRT title in November 2021, when he won the Arizona Open in Tempe, Arizona.
-In Tempe, Mercado beat Alejandro Landa in the quarterfinals, 15-5, 15-9, Rocky Carson in the semi-finals, 5-15, 15-13, 11-10, and Daniel De La Rosa in the final, 6-15, 15-12, 11-0.
+In Tempe, Mercado beat Alejandro Landa in the quarterfinals, 15–5, 15–9, Rocky Carson in the semi-finals, 5–15, 15–13, 11–10, and Daniel de la Rosa in the final, 6–15, 15–12, 11–0.
 Mercado is the third South American and second Bolivian born player (after Conrrado Moscoso) to win an IRT event.

 At the 2022 Pan American Racquetball Championships in Santa Cruz de la Sierra, Bolivia, Mercado played three divisions: Men's Singles and Men's Doubles as well as Mixed Doubles, which was offered for the first time in 2022.
 However, Mercado didn't reach the podium in Santa Cruz.
-In Men's Singles, he lost two of his group stage matches - to Argentine Diego Garcia and Mexican Rodrigo Montoya - which meant that he didn't qualify for the medal round, although Mercado did win the consolation playoff.
-In Men's Doubles, Mercado and Set Cubillos lost in the quarterfinals to American brothers Jake Bredenbeck and Sam Bredenbeck, 15-14, 15-9, 15-8.
-Finally, in Mixed Doubles with Cristina Amaya, Mercado lost in the Round of 16 to Guatemalans Edwin Galicia and Gabriela Martinez, 15-14, 13-15, 15-12, 15-8.
+In Men's Singles, he lost two of his group stage matches – to Argentine Diego Garcia and Mexican Rodrigo Montoya – which meant that he didn't qualify for the medal round, although Mercado did win the consolation playoff.
+In Men's Doubles, Mercado and Set Cubillos lost in the quarterfinals to American brothers Jake Bredenbeck and Sam Bredenbeck, 15–14, 15–9, 15–8.
+Finally, in Mixed Doubles with Cristina Amaya, Mercado lost in the Round of 16 to Guatemalans Edwin Galicia and Gabriela Martínez, 15–14, 13–15, 15–12, 15–8.